openSUSE/news-o-o/_posts/2009-08-13-people-of-opensuse-marcus-schaefer.markdown

 #### Tell us about the background to your computer use.

-I studied computer science at the university of applied sciences in Isny in AllgÃ¤u.
+I studied computer science at the university of applied sciences in Isny in Allgäu.
 The atmsphere there was more like in a family and I had the chance to take part in several admin projects which forms the background of my first real use of a computer.